vu-it/macOS-web-help/_posts/2021-01-25-adobe-cc-at-the-vu.markdown

 tags: news software
 ---

-*This article was updated on the 24th of February 2021 to reflect that the Adobe Creative Cloud client now being supported on Apple Silicon.*
+*This article was updated on the 24th of February 2021 to reflect the Adobe Creative Cloud client now being supported on Apple Silicon.*

 Adobe CC is returning to VU Software Center with 64-bit support!
 The Adobe Creative Cloud application will be available in the VU Software Center for all VU Mac users running macOS 10.15 and higher from February 1st, 2021.